HenrikasP/Danske.Cebc/README.md

 ## Notes

-Currently unterest rate is calculated only monthly.
+Currently interest rate is calculated only monthly.
 So Compound **cannot** be changed at the moment.